isomerpages/nlb-learning/_sustainability/Adults & Seniors/Event Highlights.md

 <img src="/images/sustainability/adults-and-seniors/Digital%20Bulletin%20Board.png" style="width:400px;height:600px;">

 <b>Share Your Feedback!</b>
-<br>You can also be a part of the Great Make Over Project by leaving the teams your feedback or collaborate with them on their projects [HERE!](https://go.gov.sg/gmocommunity)
+<br>You can also be a part of the Great Make Over Project by leaving the teams your feedback or collaborate with them on their projects <a href="https://go.gov.sg/gmocommunity/" target="_blank">HERE!</a>

 <b><u> Exhibition details</u></b>
 <br>30 March 2022 to 30 April 2022  @ Choa Chu Kang Public Library